Scotland unveils new offshore wind technology fund

-EDINBURGH Scotland's First Minister Alex Salmond on Tuesday announced a new 35-million-pound offshore wind technology fund at the start of a two-day Scottish low carbon investment conference.
+EDINBURGH Scotland's First Minister Alex Salmond on Tuesday announced a new 35 million pound ($54 million) offshore wind technology fund at the start of a two-day Scottish low carbon investment conference.

 Salmond also said Edinburgh-based Oyster wave energy developer Aquamarine Power had secured seven million pounds in new funding and a commitment of further investment from existing shareholders over the next two years to help the company into commercial production in 2014.